dustinpfister/blog_posts/_posts/js-math-pow.md

 ### 3.3 - Create and image string from an index

+I will need to work out a way to express image data as a string of color index values for each pixel.
+This can be done with the to string method of a number as long as I do not mind keeping the color depth below that of 36.
+For this set of examples I will only want to keep the color depth at 2, or not that much higher anyway because of the limits of javaScript numbers.
 ```js
 // create a image String from an index value of a color depth and size
 var IMGStringFromIndex = function (index, colorDepth, size) {